danielshaya/reactivejournal/README.md

 ## FAQ

-### What types of data can be serialised by RxJournal
+### What types of data can be serialised by ReactiveJournal

-Items that can be serialised to RXJournal are those that can be serialised to Chronicle-Queue.
+Items that can be serialised to ReactiveJournal are those that can be serialised to Chronicle-Queue.

 These are: